Animating Text

 Follow these steps to apply animation to text:

-- Select part of the text, or the entire text box / placeholder with bulleted (or paragraphed) text, as shown in Figure 1.
+- Select part of the text, or the entire text box / placeholder with bulleted (or paragraphed) text, as shown in

 Figure 1: Select text

-- Next, make sure that the Custom Animation task pane is visible, as shown in Figure 2.
-If this task pane is not visible, you won't be able to add or edit any animations.
+- Next, make sure that the Custom Animation Task Pane is visible, as shown in Figure 2.

-For PowerPoint 2007 users, click the Animation tab on the Ribbon and then choose the Custom Animation button to bring up a task pane of the same name that you can see in Figure 2.
-Remember, this is a toggle option: click once to show the Custom Animation task pane, and click again to hide it!
+bring up a Task Pane of the same name that you can see in Figure 2.
+Remember, this is a toggle option:

 Users of earlier PowerPoint versions (PowerPoint 2002 and 2003) can again make sure that the text is selected.
-Then they should choose Slide Show | Custom Animation to access a similar task pane (see Figure 2).

-Figure 2: Custom Animation
+Figure 2: Custom Animation Task Pane

-- In the Custom Animation task pane click the Add Effect button, as shown in Figure 3.
+- In the Custom Animation Task Pane click the Add Effect button, as shown in Figure 3.

 Figure 3: Add Effect

-- This opens a fly-out menu that lets you select any of the four animation types that PowerPoint provides.
-For this tutorial, I chose the Entrance option, which opens another fly-out menu that you can see in Figure 3 above.
+PowerPoint provides.
+For this tutorial, we chose the Entrance option, which opens another fly-out menu that

 - Choose any of the animation styles in this fly-out menu, or choose More Effects to see more animation options.
-We won't go into detail about adding an animation here since we have already covered that part in a previous tutorial.
-We chose the Wipe animation and selected the From Left direction (look ahead at Figure 4).

-- Now right-click the animation item in the Custom Animation task pane and choose Effect Options from the resultant context menu, as shown in Figure 4.
+- Now right-click the animation item in the Custom Animation Task Pane and choose Effect

 Figure 4: Effect Options

 - This summons a multi-tabbed dialog box as shown in Figure 5.
-Click the Text Animation tab, and from the Group Text drop-down list, choose any of the options:
+Click the Text Animation

 - As One Object: Animates the entire text box at one go.